-So applicants have a choice between noticing a trivial error that does not affect the scope of the patent and just letting it go, and proceeding to grant, or correcting it and adding to the cost and introducing a delay.
+So, applicants have a choice between noticing a trivial error that does not affect the scope of the patent and just letting it go, and proceeding to grant, or correcting it, adding to the cost, and introducing a delay.

 Docketing a second rule 71(3) communication, reviewing it to see what else might have changed and whether the EPO has introduced any errors, and reporting it, are all extra work on a new office action.
 It will also delay grant by a couple of months at least (more if you want it to - see later).
 Also, it is not completely unknown for the EPO to reopen examination in the second rule 71(3) communication.
-It is rare, but not unknown.
-So fixing an error can risk a new examiner taking a different view (or the same one taking another look).